 Why should I become an Airbnb host?

-The main reason why homeowners become hosts on Airbnb is simple: the platform can turn an empty room or apartment in a steady stream of additional income.
+The main reason why homeowners become hosts on Airbnb is simple: the platform can turn an empty room or apartment into a steady stream of additional income.

 Thanks to Airbnb’s smart short-term leasing system, your home can be booked all year long, even if you are away.
 Imagine.. you’re headed to Thailand for a month-long trip around the country.
 If you rent out your (now unoccupied) home on Airbnb, you can already earn back the cost of your flight ticket in a matter of days.
 The more travellers you welcome, the more you earn.